25% OFF On Grammarly Premium

 The next step is by promoting your written book to the world through publishing.
 For self-publishing, you’ll need to coordinate production through printing platforms like Amazon KDP or IngramSpark.
 To traditionally publish, work with a literary agent and publisher to handle production, distribution, and marketing.

-Spend more time in proofreading, better editing, creating better cover design, and formatting the whole book.
+Spend more time proofreading, better editing, creating better cover design, and formatting the whole book.
 Promote your book through social media campaigns, speaking engagements at schools and libraries, pitches to reviewers, and networking with booksellers.
 Consistent marketing and public relations efforts will spread the word so your story can positively impact young readers!

 Following these steps will help you take your children’s book from concept to completed work.
 Stay organized and break the process down into manageable stages.
 Your creativity, patience, and hard work will pay off with a polished book that kids and parents will love.